Blue1818/spark-server/README.md

 Then run from the CLI:

 ```
-yarn install
+npm install
 ```

-**You may need to run the install a few times in order to fetch all the binaries.**
+**You may need to run npx `update-firmware` a few times in order to fetch all the binaries if your install didn't succeed.**
 Github limits you to 5000 requests per hour so you'd need to run it again after an hour.

 _At this point we will be setting up the server.
 You should change the default username + password in ./dist/settings.js_